French Fry Franchises

 Now, the Americans can’t be left behind in such a great invention!
 Another story claims the Americans gave the french fry its name.
 French fries, in the USA, were created and named after the “potato, fried in the French manner”.
 Thomas Jefferson ate the wonderful dish during his travels.
 He brought the frying method back to the colonies in the late 1700s.
 Serving them to a few guests he had over for a dinner at Monticello, they became popular and soon caught on as a dish most people loved.

 When considering the story of the American tale of fries, it seems to me that if Jefferson brought them over to the U.S., they were already invented.
-The story of the invention of the fries seems a bit odd, since he wasn’t the one inventing them at all, but merely an admirer of the french fried food.
+The story of the invention of the fries seems a bit odd, since he wasn’t the one inventing them at all, but merely an admirer of this French-fried food.

 Sour Tales of Woe